 1. Bran Castle

-This is most likely the most renowned castle in Romania.
-In fact, Bran Castle is so famous that it’s become a symbol of Romania and one of the iconic touristic attractions of Transylvania.
+This is most likely the most famous castle in Romania.
+In fact, Bran Castle is so famous that it’s become a symbol of Romania and one of the iconic touristic attractions in Transylvania.

 Sure, Bram Stoker’s Dracula novel brought a major contribution to this phenomenon, because Bran Castle best matches the description of Dracula’s Castle.
 And authorities were happy to embrace this.